aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datetimegroupitem/_index.md

 ### getSecond() {#getSecond--}

+<b>@deprecated.</b> Please use the 'second' property instead.
 Gets and sets the second of the grouped date time.

 ```javascript
 getSecond() : number;